-Consumer need not to bother much about the administration because it's the responsibility of cloud provider.
+Customer need not bother about the administration because it is the responsibility of cloud provider.

 Lower total cost of ownership

-Consumer need not purchase expensive hardware, servers, power and data storage.
+Customer need not purchase expensive hardware, servers, power, and data storage.

-It is very easy to scale up or down automatically based on application resource demands.
+It is very easy to scale the resources up or down automatically, based on their demand.